nyakaspeter/Support-Chat/README.md

 # Support Chat

 A simple website to try out and learn about some free support chat solutions amd CRM (Customer Relationship Management) systems.
-Feel free to browse it at [support-chat-react.herokuapp.com](https://support-chat-react.herokuapp.com) The site is written in Hungarian language.
+The site is written in Hungarian language.

 ## Screenshots